Kings vs. Trail Blazers: Betting Trends, Record ATS, Home/Road Splits

 Additional Kings Insights & Trends

-- The Kings have gone 6-4 in their last 10 contests, with a 5-5 record against the spread during that span.
+- The Kings have a 5-5 record against the spread while finishing 6-4 overall in their last 10 games.

-- In their past 10 games, the Kings have gone over the total six times.
+- In their past 10 games, the Kings have hit the over five times.

+- Against the spread, Sacramento has played worse when playing at home, covering 18 times in 39 home games, and 24 times in 37 road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.